Work & Career

 Turn off notifications

 When you check social media, your brain releases dopamine and stimulates the reward system, even if the notification doesn’t contain anything interesting, Kruse says.
-The trick to consciously avoid those distracting mini mood-boosters: Turn off all phone and email notifications—don't just put your phone on silent.
+The trick to consciously avoid those distracting mini mood-boosters: Turn off all phone and email notifications—don’t just put your phone on silent.
 “It’s OK to use email and social media, but you want to do it on your own terms,” Kruse says.
 “Don’t let other people and companies interrupt your most important hour in the morning.”
+Here are some tricks for setting up a productive workspace.

 Don’t drink coffee (yet)